-After you’ve enjoyed your deep fried Thanksgiving turkey, you probably have wondered what to do with those gallons of accompanying grease.
-While it may seem harmless to pour your used oil down the drain or in the garbage, dumping any amount of cooking oil can harm wildlife and damage your local sewage systems… that’s why we suggest recycling it!
+After you’ve enjoyed your deep fried Thanksgiving turkey, you have probably wondered what to do with the gallons of accompanying grease.
+While it may seem harmless to pour your used oil down the drain, or try and stash it in the garbage, dumping any amount of cooking oil can damage your local sewage systems and harm wildlife.
+The solution?
+Recycle it!

-This Thanksgiving, Montgomery County residents can recycle the residual oil FREE OF CHARGE at the Precinct 3 Recycling Facility during regular business hours!
+This Thanksgiving, Montgomery County residents can recycle cooking oil at the Precinct 3 Recycling Facility during regular business hours.
 Please note: The facility will be closed Thursday, November 24 through Saturday, November 26 in observance of the holiday.

-Residents of Harris County can also recycle used cooking oil free of charge at their county’s Household Hazardous Waste Collection Facility during regular business hours (Wednesdays from 9 a.m. to 3 p.m. and the second Saturday of the month from 9 a.m. to 2 p.m. ).
+Residents of Harris County can recycle used cooking oil free of charge at their county’s Household Hazardous Waste Collection Facility during regular business hours by appointment only.
 Please note: The facility will close on Wednesday, November 23 in observance of the holiday.

 Discover other drop-off locations and more information about recycling beyond curbside in the Recycle More Guide.